jingyuanchan/CVPR_AICity_2021_Anomaly_Detection/README.md

 ```

 #### Box-Level Tracking
-TBD for CJY

 #####
 ##### ROI Backtracking for Box-Level

 #### Dynamic Analysis Stage
-We mainly contribute this to trace back the exact time of crashing while what's done before can only be used to locate the time when abnormal vehicles become static.
+We mainly contribute this to trace the exact time of crashing since what's done before can only be used to locate the time when abnormal vehicles become static.

 ##### Multiple Vehicle Trajectory Tracing
 ```